Civil Engineering

 CE 535.
 Hazardous Waste Management.
 3 Credits.

 Regulations, generation, storage, transportation, disposal, classification, fate and transport of contaminants, environmental audits, pollution prevention and management facilities, remediation alternatives, physical-chemical treatment, bioremediation, stabilization/solidification, thermal processes.
-Prerequisites: CE 306 and CHEM 121.
+Prerequisite: CE 306 and CHEM 121.

 Water chemistry in unit Operation and process design for water and wastewater treatment; physical, chemical, and biological systems; plant design project, computer-assigned design analysis.
-Prerequisite: CE 431.
+Prerequisite: Background/knowledge of introductory environmental engineering; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
 F.

 Advanced theory and special methods in municipal and industrial water and wastewater processes including treatment plant control, equipment studies, nutrient removal, contaminant fate and transport, and toxic pollutants control.
-Prerequisite: CE 431.
+Prerequisite: Background/knowledge of introductory environmental engineering; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
 S.

 CE 551.
 Plate and Slab Structures.
 3 Credits.

 Classical plate bending theory, rectangular and circular plates, slab analysis by energy and numerical methods, anisotropic plates, large deflection theory, buckling of thin plates.
-Prerequisites: ENGR 203 and CE 351.
+Prerequisite: ENGR 203 and CE 351.

 CE 552.
 Thin Shell Structures.
 3 Credits.